seanpm2001/GitHub_Stats_A/Seasons/1/README.md

 Results for 2022 June 29th are still the most accurate to date.
 All other results not from 2022 June 20th or 2022 June 21st are over 40% inaccurate.

 The process failed to run on 2022 June 23rd.
 It has ran successfully daily since 2022 June 27th, although gave poor results on 2022 June 30th.
-The 2022 July 2nd results are currently the most accurate to date, and it has been running extremely poorly since (as of 2022, Wednesday, July 6th, starting 2022, Tuesday, July 5th at the state: `poorest`)
+The 2022 July 2nd results are currently the most accurate to date, and it has been running extremely poorly since (as of 2022, Wednesday, July 6th, starting 2022, Tuesday, July 5th at the state: `poorest`) the process failed to run on 2022 July 7th.

 </details>